 People on Zoom often ask me, Mark, how do you get that “movie close-up” look?
 The answer: I use a full-size camera as opposed to a webcam.
 Here’s the rundown:

 – Many “video-capable” cameras are designed primarily for photos, not video.
 Processing video is far more energy intensive and generates heat.
-Camera bodies geared specifically toward video (e.g., the GH5) are better equipped to handle this heat, while some of the really small camera bodies can overheat and shut-down (sub-optimal when you’re in the middle of an important call).
+Camera bodies geared specifically toward video (e.g., the Lumix GH5) are better equipped to handle this heat, while some small camera bodies can overheat and shut-down (sub-optimal when you’re in the middle of an important call).

 – A big part of what you’re aiming for is that “movie look” where your face is crisp and the background is blurred.
 This is determined by the “f-stop” of the lens you’re using: a wide aperture is what accomplishes it.
 A tradeoff arises here — a wide maximum aperture tends to make a lens expensive because it requires higher tolerances in the lens design.
 The tradeoff I chose (to keep cost under control) was to go for a fixed zoom level (no zoom) with a wide aperture.
-I went with 25mm for a really tight view of my face (see below; 14mm or 20mm would get you some more shoulders and torso at typical monitor distance.
+I went with 18mm for a medium-tight view of my face (see below; 14mm would get you some more shoulders and torso at typical monitor distance).

-– USB: A feature addition is currently happening in the camera world, now that lots of people are using DSLR’s and Mirrorless cameras as their webcams.
-In summer 2020 Lumix and Sony announced the ability to stream video as a webcam over USB (as opposed to HDMI).
+– USB: As of 2020, a lot of digital cameras now will stream video over USB, now that lots of people are using DSLR’s and Mirrorless cameras as their webcams.
 Assuming the camera you choose has this capability, it means you don’t need a CamLink ($150) to convert from HDMI.

-– Many older-vintage DSLR/Mirrorless cameras had a 30-minute recording limit for video.
+– Older-vintage DSLR/Mirrorless cameras had a 30-minute recording limit for video.
 This is a pain when the camera cuts out in mid-sentence.
 Three options to overcome it:

 - Don’t use a vintage camera – go with something newer